odrodrig/RAG-LLM-Service/watsonx-assistant-setup/Logging.md

 These feedback results will have the following information:
 - query - Query asked to the assistant for retrieval
-- llm_response - The response from the llm with the answer to user's query
+- llm_response - The response to user's query from the llm
+- rag_response - The response to user's query from the RAG pipeline
 - rating - The rating the user gave the generated answer
 - comments - Any feedback provided about the generated answer.